upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 - Material: PLA plastic
 - Brush attachment: Semi-cicrle like clip that goes around the lower midpoint of the bursh

+**Test performed:**
+All pieces were put together to see if all parts and components fit as intended.

 **Observations:**
 - Back lid is not able to firmly attch to the body and contact point have broken off due to being to thin
 - Nearing the top of the Main body, the 3d printer has difficulty printing the top portion without any supports